melsem/openwrt-19.07.7-spi/README.md

 ```
 8. Set checkmarks, click save.
 And then click Apply.
 Orange Pi reboots.

+But in order for the Wi-Fi to work, you need to give the "reboot" command again.
+Or turn the power off and on.

 And then, as always, tune in to Luci.
 192.168.10.1